 Distribution of estimated platform surface interior angles (PSIA) based on the Dibble glass flakes.

 Figure 2 shows the distribution of platform surface interior angles in the Dibble glass dataset.
 The distribution has a mean of 136.49±7.56.
-Variation in this angle does not seem to be related to platform depth, exterior platform angle or mass (Figure 3).
-There is a relationship between platform width and the platform surface interior angle such that larger angles result in wider platforms (see Figure 3).
+Variation in this angle does not seem to be related to platform depth, exterior platform angle or weight (Figure 3).
+There is a relationship between platform width and the platform surface interior angle such that larger angles result in wider platforms, which is to be expected (see Figure 3).

-PW, PD, EPA and mass against the estimated platform surface interior angles based on the Dibble glass flakes.
+PW, PD, EPA and weight against the estimated platform surface interior angles based on the Dibble glass flakes.

-There also appears to be a relationship between the angle of blow and the platform surface interior angle (Figure 4).
-While there are fewer cases with angles of blow less than 20, there is some indication in the data that lower angles of blow are correlated with lower platform surface interior angles.
-After an angle of blow of between 10-20 degrees, however, the angle of blow is not correlated with the platform surface interior angle.
+There also appears to be a relationship between the angle of blow and the PSIA (Figure 4).
+While there are fewer cases with angles of blow less than 20, there is some indication in the data that lower angles of blow may be correlated with lower PSIA.
+However, once the angle of blow is between 10-20 degrees or higher, the angle of blow is not correlated with the PSIA.

 AOB against the estimated platform surface interior angles based on the Dibble glass flakes.

-Another way of looking at the relationship between platform width and platform surface interior angle is to calculate what the platform width would be if the platform surface interior angle is a constant and compare this to the actual platform width.
+Another way of looking at the relationship between platform width and PSIA is to calculate what the platform width would be if the PSIA is a constant and compare this to the actual platform width.
 We can do this by placing the point of percussion on the same platform outlines as above using the known platform depth for each of the flakes in the Dibble glass data set.
-We then use the average platform surface angle computed above to extend two vectors from this point of percussion to the platform edge.
+We then use the average PSIA computed above to extend two vectors from this point of percussion to the platform edge.
 Where these vectors intersect the platform edge defines the left and right limits of the platform width.
 This estimated value is then plotted against the actual, measured platform widths (Figure 5).

 The actual platform depth to platform width data from the Dibble glass core flakes and the estimated platform width using the average platform surface interior angle calculated previously.

-Figures 6 and 7 show comparisons of the results of the estimated platform surface interior angle presented above with direct measurements of this angle on a sample of 49 of the Dibble glass flakes.
-For this sample, the platform surface interior angle is 135.71±4.86.
-When measured with a digital goniometer the angle is 133.44±4.61, and when measured with digital calipers and calculated using trigonometry the angle is 135.86±8.85.
+Figures 6 and 7 show comparisons of the results of the calculated PSIA presented above with direct measurements of this angle on a sample of 49 of the Dibble glass flakes.
+For this sample, the PSIA is 135.71±4.86.
+When measured with a digital goniometer the angle is 133.44±4.61; when measured with digital calipers and calculated using trigonometry, the angle is 135.86±8.85.

 A comparison of the interpolated platform surface interior angle, this same angle as calculated from caliper measurements, and this same angle measured with a goniometer.
 All measures are in degrees.